storykube/sentence-tokenizer/README.md

 # Sentence Tokenizer
 Sentence tokenization is the process of splitting text into individual sentences.

-This Sentence Tokenizer can be used when preparing or augmenting data to train, or to process a long article by handling it as a simple group of sentences.

-**Pay Attention**.
-The code is NOT in a stable version.
-Moreover there are several ways to improve it, and the SentenceTokenizer it should be considered as a draft, at the moment. \
-Having said that, don't use it in production.

 ## Usage
 First of all, install it from github.